ibm-cloud-docs/containers/cs_troubleshoot_app.md

 {: screen}

 {: tsCauses}
-[The `PodSecurityPolicy` admission controller](/docs/containers?topic=containers-psp) checks the authorization of the user or service account, such as a deployment or Helm tiller, that tried to create the pod.
+[The `PodSecurityPolicy` admission controller](/docs/containers?topic=containers-psp) checks the authorization of the user or service account that tried to create the pod.
 If no pod security policy supports the user or service account, then the `PodSecurityPolicy` admission controller prevents the pods from being created.

 If you deleted one of the pod security policy resources for [{{site.data.keyword.IBM_notm}} cluster management](/docs/containers?topic=containers-psp#ibm_psp), you might experience similar issues.